liewteh/challenge-london-mini-guide/challenge-hotel-server/README.md

 # Start by remixing our example server

-Remix this server on glitch - XXXXXXXX
+1. Remix this server on glitch - https://glitch.com/~cyf-hotel-start
 1. Name your new server yourname-hotel-server
-1. Make sure you're logged in so that it saves
+1. Make sure you're logged in so that it saves permanently
 1. Check that it is working by making a request to /
 1. Take time to read the comments